opendatasoft/ods-documentation-explore-api/source/includes/csw/introduction.md

 # CSW API

 Opendatasoft datasets can be accessed through a Catalog Service for the Web (CSW) API.
-This is a standard for exposing a catalogue of geospatial records in XML.
+CSW is a standard for exposing a catalog of geospatial records in XML.

 The Opendatasoft platform uses the CSW specification version 2.0.2.